softwaremagico/KendoTournamentManager/docker-examples/local-build/README.md

 You need nodejs 20 installed, angular 15 & maven in order to build locally frontend & backend.
 This is a totally unsafe way to run the tournament, should be used only for testing purposes.

-Remember to copy this folder to the root directory of the project, so the script can find the needed files for creating the docker containers.

 After it, execute:

 ```